3vot/3vot-cli/readme.md

 ### 3VOT is a full production line for (100% browser based) JS Apps
+Browser Apps are the cool apps that require no page refresh, exists only in the browser, no server, no click an wait.
+Also known as Single Page Apps and made famous by Facebook & Twitter.

+With 3VOT junior developers can build this apps with their favorite frameworks, while advanced developers can write their own with modular code.

 ####It includes:
-- a JS Framework
+- a Development Enviroment to write with Modular Code
 - a Command Line Interface
-- a Publishing Cloud
+- a Cloud to host Apps
+- an App Gallery to download examples
-- a Backend DB (comming soon!)
+- a Backend DB(comming soon!)

-### It is an innovation on how we build Apps using Javascript

-There is a new generation of Apps that are amazing, reactive, beautifull and with 3VOT posible.
+> There is a new generation of Apps that are amazing, reactive, beautifull and with 3VOT posible.
 Give it a try and learn how simple it is to build modern Javascript Applications the modular, serverless, profesional way.

 * 3VOT is a platform to **build Single Page Apps**, apps without page refresh, no click a wait!